Studio 180 IN DEVELOPMENT

 David Storch has collaborated with Studio 180 a number of times, most recently directing Lynn Nottage’s Sweat for a co-production with Canadian Stage, and acting in The Nether in a co-production with Coal Mine Theatre.
 He is a director, an actor, and a teacher.

 by Sam Khalilieh

 Sam Khalilieh is an award-winning performer, who is now a writer.
 His first play, Palestineman, was originally developed as an unacknowledged self-loathing simmering just sitting in him quiet or loud it didn’t matter it was there, anyhow.
 It was then work-shopped at the Toronto Fringe Festival where Sam said; “I liked doing that”.
 It was because of the experience at the Fringe Sam began working with Studio 180.
-After last years in development at Buddies, Palestineman is now a fully realized 1st Draft.
+After last years IN DEVELOPMENT at Buddies, Palestineman is now a fully realized first Draft.

 Palestineman received an IN DEVELOPMENT reading in Fall 2019.

 Inspired by his work with Studio 180 IN DEVELOPMENT last season, Sam Khalilieh’s Palestineman returns in a wildly different form.
 Transitioning from an intimate solo show to an unpredictable 2 and ½ hander that’s part romantic comedy and part confessional, Palestineman ruthlessly examines the symbols and details that shape how immigrants and visible minorities “become Canadian”.

 Rachel Mutombo is a Dora award-winning actor, and writer.
 She is an acting graduate